 - Vague and broad enough to be struck down if it were a regulation of speech

-Or I take my time to reply because I need to step away from your question first.
-Then I can prepare to squeeze my limited cognitive bandwidth to figure out what I can assume about you and what I need to ask back without overloading you with too much info and branching possibilities.
-DO YOU SEE HOW FRUSTRATING IT IS IF YOU ASK A DUMBASS QUESTION LIKE THAT WHEN I COULD BE LOOKING AT WAY BETTER EMAILS IN MY INBOX
+Or I take my time to reply because I need to step away and make myself a G&T and prepare to suffer.
+Then I can squeeze out whatever limited cognitive bandwidth I find to figure out what I can reasonably assume about them and what I need to ask back without overloading with too much info and branching possibilities.
+Because if I respond to their one-liner with more than three lines or god forbid ask a clarifying question, it’ll be complete crickets and a waste of my 11 minutes.
+DO YOU SEE WHY MY BRAIN GETS MAD AT ME WHEN I MAKE IT DECODE A QUESTION LIKE THAT WHEN I COULD BE LOOKING AT WAY BETTER EMAILS IN MY INBOX

 Example question 2: “Thanks for this great email as always!
 I learned XYZ.
 But I have a question about X that I couldn’t seem to find an answer to.